Queen of the Netherlands (ship): Capability

 The ship's dragheads are 6 m wide and can dredge between 55 m and 160 m deep.
 The ship has three hopper discharge options of pumping ashore by pipeline, dumping through bottom doors or rainbowing.
 The ship has equipment to dredge almost any material; such as clay, silt, sand and rock.
 During the Swissair Flight 111 salvage operation, a mixture of sea water, silt and aircraft pieces was pumped out of the Atlantic Ocean.
 The ship assisted in the recovery of nearly 98% of the aircraft, with over 144698 kg of aircraft and cargo pieces salvaged.
 The pump room onboard has two 6000 kW dredge engines that can be used in series or in parallel with the vessels two 1200 mm suction pipes or combined with a submerged outboard pump.
 The vessel also has three 1000 kW jet water pumps that are used to agitate subsea material whilst trailing, collapse and liquify hopper cargo for pumping or degassing natural air pockets in the seabed using the Venturi effect.

 Projects

-Queen of the Netherlands has worked on various projects in Singapore, Daya Bay in China, port construction in Busan South Korea, Dubai, the Port Phillip Channel Deepening Project in Australia and island creation / land reclamation The Maldives.
+Queen of the Netherlands has worked on various projects in Singapore, Daya Bay in China, port construction in Busan South Korea, Dubai, the Port Phillip Channel Deepening Project in Australia and island creation / Rasmale' projectThe Maldives.
 She has a sister ship called Fairway, which, like Queen of the Netherlands was also lengthened for land reclamation projects in the Far East.
 The ship has caused controversy in Australia, sparking protests.